Key Points

 The Brilliant Elephants Rise To The Occasion

 The tiger and the elephants are at a standstill.
-The scene cuts to the elephants turning around and walking up the road toward the place they were originally heading.
 They continue to surround their young, but they make an interesting change.
-Instead of turning to avoid the tiger’s path, the elephants walk directly toward them.
+Instead of turning to avoid the tiger’s path, the elephants walk directly toward the tiger in a cluster formation with the baby tucked in the middle.
+They directly confront the tiger, who disappears from view as they invade its space.

 The tiger had the advantage at the beginning of the video.
 The predator was following the elephants from their flank, a position from which it could easily launch an attack.
 Instead of allowing this to continue, the brilliant elephants decided to turn around and face down the creature.

-Based on the way the elephants are poised to charge in the last moments of this video, the tiger would be stupid to choose the second option.
-Instead, the creature is going to realize that it is at a disadvantage.
+Based on the elephants’ bold move in the last moments of this video, the tiger would be stupid to try and take them on.
+We assume the creature realized that it was at a disadvantage.
 The tiger probably moved off into the shadows where it could wait for another opportunity to present itself.

 Other Amazing Animal Videos You Might Like